Cars for the Driving Test Explained

 Car hire for driving test

-You are permitted to use hired cars for the driving test.
-A hire car must be fitted with dual controls if you wish to use it for the driving test.
+Another common question asked by individuals wishing to take the UK driving test is ‘Can you take the driving test in a rental car?‘ Yes, you are permitted to use rental cars for the driving test.
+A rental / hire car must be fitted with dual controls if you wish to use it for the driving test.
 Typical hire cars however do not have dual controls and a specialised hire company may need to be located.
 Other than the lack of dual controls, it is unlikely that a car hire companies insurance will cover a learner driver taking the driving test.
 If you are able to find a specialised car hire company, the hire price will likely amount to being significantly higher than an instructors car and may involve further travel.
 Along with dual controls, a hired car for the driving test must also meet the requirements above.

 Cars not permitted on driving test